Mulukanadu Brahmin

 The Mulukanadu Brahmins are a sub-group of Telugu-speaking Vaidiki Smartha Brahmins.
 Variations of the name of the community include: Murikinadu, Muluknadu, Mulukanadu, Mulakanadu, Moolakanadu and Mulikinadu.

 Etymology

 The name Mulukanadu follows the usual conjoint formulation of Brahmin communities: the word Naadu means "country" in all the south Indian languages; this is suffixed to the country whence the community hails, being in this case "Muluka".
 Thus, Muluka+Naadu=Mulukanadu, "people of the Muluka land."
-Muluka or Mulaka is identified and it is also known as Moolaka or Moolaka desha along with Ashmaka in shatavahana regime.
-Aurangabad, Nashik, Jalna, Vashim are parts of Mulaka.
-Pratishthanapura or present day Paithan is the capital of Mulaka desh.
+Muluka or Mulaka is identified and it is also known as Moolaka or Moolaka desa along with Asmaka in Satavahana regime.

-T. V. Venkatachala Sastry's study of caste genealogy and sociology titled Mulukanadu Brahmanar traces the genealogy of the Mulukanadu sect and its origins, customs and prevailing cultures.
+T. V. Venkatachala Sastry's study of caste genealogy and sociology titled Mulukanadu Brahmanaru, in Kannada language, traces the genealogy of the Mulukanadu sect and its origins, customs and prevailing cultures.